DmitriBogdanov/UTL/docs/module_parallel.md

 **Q:** How was this library tested?

-**A:** It has a wide [testing suite](https://github.com/DmitriBogdanov/UTL/tree/master/tests/module_parallel) covering multitude of use cases that runs with on all major platforms.
+**A:** It has a wide [testing suite](https://github.com/DmitriBogdanov/UTL/tree/master/tests/module_parallel) covering a multitude of use cases that runs in CI on all major platforms.
 GCC & clang builds run under ASan, TSan (locally) and UBSan.
 Tests also include some reasonable fuzzing.

 **Q:** Why no benchmarks against [Leopard](https://github.com/hosseinmoein/Leopard), [riften::ThiefPool](https://github.com/ConorWilliams/Threadpool) and [dp::thread_pool](https://github.com/DeveloperPaul123/thread-pool)?